danielharrell/open-eyes-lect-2017-18/Open.md

 openness is separated---one might even say liberated---from its possibility.

+- Need to re-write more simply, more closely to passage, and perhaps not so paradoxically about the relation of presence to possibility.

+- One formulation that might work: how I see is no part of what I see; how I think is no part of what I think;
+how I am open is no part of what I am open to.
+Or to put this more ambiguously, what opens me, is one sense my eye, but in another sense what I see with my eye;
+similarly for how I think.
+How my openness is possible, then, is no part of how my openness is present.

 Or to say this
 perhaps less paradoxically, at the point my thought